Wesleyan-Media-Project/race_of_focus/README.md

 ## 4. Directory Contents
 * `data` : Folder containing 17 files of data, including `data/pdids_for_which_race_of_focus_is_NA_2020.txt`, a file which contains the pdids, or entity level identifiers for which the race_of_focus is not available in 2020 data, as well as race_of_focus classifications in .csv and .rdata formats with separate files for all mentions, image_only and text_only appearences of candidates for Facebook 2020, Facebook 2022, Google 2020 and Google 2022 data.
-* `race_of_focus_140m.R` : Legacy script for determining the electoral race an electoral ad is focused on based on which candidates are mentioned within it for 140m dataset.
+* `race_of_focus_140m.R` : Legacy script for determining the electoral race an electoral ad is focused on based on which candidates are mentioned within it for 140m dataset, preserved here for internal use.
 * `race_of_focus_fb_2022.R` : Script for determining the electoral race an electoral ad is focused on based on which candidates are mentioned within it for fb_2022 dataset.
-* `race_of_focus_google_2020.R` : Legacy script for determining the electoral race an electoral ad is focused on based on which candidates are mentioned within it for google_2020 dataset.
+* `race_of_focus_google_2020.R` : Legacy script for determining the electoral race an electoral ad is focused on based on which candidates are mentioned within it for google_2020 dataset, preserved here for internal use.
 * `race_of_focus_google_2022.R` : Script for determining the electoral race an electoral ad is focused on based on which candidates are mentioned within it for google_2022 dataset.
 ## 5. Thank You